 2. When the Levee Breaks- Led Zeppelin covers Kansas Joe McCoy and Memphis Minnie

 I’m pretty sure I’ve brought this song up once or twice on this blog before but that’s because I seriously can’t get enough of it.
 The blues are the foundation of all modern music and this song and its cover are proof of that.

 3. All Along the Watchtower- Jimi Hendrix covers Bob Dylan

 Bob Dylan’s genius lyrics meet Jimi Hendrix’s classic style and soul- need I say more?

-4. Drugs Don’t Work- Ben Harper covers The Verve
+4. The Drugs Don't Work- Ben Harper covers The Verve

 Possibly one of the most heartfelt covers ever.
 I love this one.

 5. Piece of My Heart- Janis Joplin covers Erma Franklin

 This is a song we associate with Janis and let’s be honest, she kills it.
 Her gravely voice makes her cover a beautiful rendition.
 However, let’s give some props to Erma (yes, it’s Aretha’s sister!) whose voice is gorgeous and whose song is a classic.